rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 "wind" can be pronounced one way to mean "blowing air" (which is what I meant) and another way to mean "twist and turn".

+[10] These days, address sanitizer or something similar seems to be a more common approach.
+I'll have to learn that.

-[10] I don't really lecture.
+[11] I don't really lecture.
 I talk for a bit, and then ask students to answer questions.
 In my experience, you learn better by trying and thinking on your own, than by listening.
 I also find that you learn many things better if you've tried yourself, and then someone suggests a better approach.

+[12] E.g., Linux, macOS.

-[11] Typical Grinnell courses are four credits.
+[14] Typical Grinnell courses are four credits.

+[15] My choice to offer a one-credit course during sabbatical says somehting about my personality.

-[12] I think that was a compliment.
+[16] I think that was a compliment.

+[17] I have heard that many people are not comfortable reading ESR, so it may be appropriate to write some new things.

-[14] It does not have a cover illustration, so it has not alternate name.
+[18] It does not have a cover illustration, so it has not alternate name.

+[19] CSC-161 is Grinnell's _Imperative Problem Solving and Data
+Structures_, the second course in Grinnell's CS curriculum.
+It covers the basics of C programming, including some pointer management, as well as simple linked data structures and a bit of Linux.

+[20] CSC-211 is _Computer Organization and Architecture_.

+[21] CSC-213 is _Operating Systems_.
+Well, it's really _Operating Systems
+and Parallel Algorithms_.
+But it's primarily an OS course.

-[15] I suppose I could find parts of those other readings to do the same.
+[22] I suppose I could find parts of those other readings to do the same.
 However, I actually think it's easier to write the stuff myself.

----

-*Version 1.1 of 2017-01-05.*
+[23] I did have a colleague at another institution tell me that they were using parts in their intro systems course.